sunesimonsen/7W17732/Readme.md

     this.$('button').button();

 Backbone provides us with a reference to jQuery that is relative to the root element of this view.
+The above statement has the following meaning: in the root element of this view, find all button elements and turn them into jQueryUI buttons.
 You could achieve the same by issuing the following command:

     $('button', this.el).button();